Skip to main content

 Visitor Facilities And Travel

-The reserve is located near the village of Clara in County Wicklow, approximately 40 kilometers south of Dublin via the N11.
+The reserve is located near the village of Clara in County Wicklow, approximately 40 kilometres south of Dublin via the N11.
 A car park provides access to the riverside trail.
-The nearby village of Rathdrum offers services including shops and restaurants.
+The nearby town of Rathdrum offers services including shops and restaurants.
 Full accommodation is available throughout the Wicklow area.
 The site can be combined with visits to the Avonmore Way walking trail and other Wicklow attractions.

 Conservation And Sustainability

 Rhododendron ponticum is the primary invasive threat, capable of forming dense thickets that shade out native ground flora and prevent oak regeneration.
-Ongoing removal programs target this species.
+Ongoing removal programmes target this species.
 Deer browsing limits natural oak regeneration in some areas.
 Ash dieback disease threatens the ash component of the woodland.
 The proximity to Dublin creates recreational pressure including informal path creation and disturbance.
 Management balances public access with habitat protection through trail maintenance and visitor management.
+The reserve is also designated as a Special Area of Conservation under the EU Habitats Directive.
+[1]

 Visitor Ratings